J4PC/A_different_way_to_play_Minecraft-The_world/README.md

 ![Banner.](https://yt3.googleusercontent.com/Z0K0JwLxN4FHCaoOz33fh1ZS7kAJdJm-BTxxzxnIE0LwXQkZd_tEK7lxBqaEuk6wpQZtTP311kc=w1707-fcrop64=1,00005a57ffffa5a8-k-c0xffffffff-no-nd-rj)
 Welcome on the official world download for the "A different way to play Minecraft"-series.
 Here you can download the world and explore everything it has to offer for yourself.

+> [!IMPORTANT]
-To download the world just follow these steps
+> To download the world just follow these steps
-1. Go under Code and press the Download Zip button
+> 1. Go under Code and press the Download Zip button
-2. Extract the files from the zip archive
+> 2. Extract the files from the zip archive
-3. Put the folder that contains multiple files inside into your Minecraft saves folder (probably at C:\Users\[Your Desktop name]\AppData\Roaming\.minecraft\saves)
+> 3. Put the folder that contains multiple files inside into your Minecraft saves folder (probably at C:\Users\[Your Desktop name]\AppData\Roaming\.minecraft\saves)

 This isn't the exact world we play on, seeing as this is a pruned version with remote and unimportent chunks removed to drastically lower the file size.